Clarice Modeste-Curwen

 Clarice Modeste-Curwen is a politician and educator from Grenada.

-A member of the New National Party, she has served in the Parliament of Grenada since 1999, and previously served as Minister of Health and the Environment.
+She was appointed member of the Senate of Grenada in 1998.
+She is a member of the New National Party, and has served in the Parliament of Grenada since 1999.

+She was Minister of Health from 1999 to 2004, then Minister of Works from 2004 to 2007 and Minister of Tourism since 2007.